crownstone/crownstone-sdk/README.md

 - Chip temperature (°C)

 #### <a name="bluenet_lib_configs"></a>Get/set configurations:
 Configurations that can be set and read.

-The enable/disable states set by a [command](#bluenet_lib_commands), can be read as well.
+Note: The enable/disable states can only be set using the corresponding [command](#bluenet_lib_commands) but they can be read through the config.

 - Encryption keys
 - ID